Lest We Forget: “Those who cannot remember the past are condemned to repeat it.” (1)

 …In 1918, in the beginning, November 11 meant a lot to all people – not just veterans and not just those who remember veterans alone.
 November 11 began to mean a lot to all people a whole year before Remembrance Day was even started.

 This “Armistice” or “commemoration of an end to fighting” was done by all in 1918.
 Today also, our Remembrance of that original commemoration can be done by all.
-There is nothing in that Remembrance excludes anyone.
-Nor is there anything in Remembrance that elevates one group above another.
+There is nothing in that Remembrance that excludes anyone.
+Nor is there anything in that Remembrance that elevates one group above another.
 For example, it doesn’t elevate veterans of war above civilian victims of war, nor vice versa.

 After World War II, “Armistice Day” was changed to “Veterans Day” in the United States and to “Remembrance Day” in countries of the British Commonwealth of Nations…including Canada.
 But France and Belgium kept (Remembered) the name “Armistice Day.”
 (Lest We Forget)(3)